 This month my blog goals were as follows:

 - Continue posting on my blog twice a week (I exceeded my goal with an average of 2.5 posts per week!)

 - Create and promote more freebies to build my mailing list (7 more new freebies made and released!)

-- Keep working through Elite Blog Academy (NOT done, stalled)
+- Keep working through my blogging course (NOT done, stalled)